dendad-trainer/Titanic-Survivors/INSTRUCTIONS.md

-# Instructions for using the Titanic Survivors Jupyter Notebook
+# Instructions for using the Titanic Survivors Jupyter Notebooks

 This repository contains two sets of artifacts, dependent upon whether you want to use an Amazon SageMaker (Or Amazon SageMaker Studio) Notebook instance, or whether you would prefer to use the Free Amazon SageMaker Studio Lab.